The inscrutable stranger

 Xiahe is home to the largest, most influential monastery, Labrang.
 Built in 1709, Labrang is strategically situated between two major Asian cultures, Mongolian and Tibetan.
 It is home to thousands of monks and around 60,000 sutras.

 Lush plateaus color Xiahe.
 They are peppered with farm animals and livestock, waiting to be herded or sold.
-While Xiahe’s tourism industry is on the rise, many natives are still leading rugged nomadic lives.
+While Xiahe’s tourism industry is on the rise, many natives are still leading nomadic lives.
 However, new initiatives such as the Lungta Cooperative, are cleverly fusing nomadic livelihood skills together with tourism.

 It (Lungta) is meant to accommodate their skills into the changing world and the opportunities it may offer.
 Spread over 100 hectares of rolling hills, the cooperative comprises 140 yaks, six mud colored cabins, a yak hair nomad tent and other tents and is manned by twelve nomad men an women.

-Associated with Lungta are also Norden Camp & Norlha Textiles.
+Associated with Lungta are Norden Camp & Norlha Textiles.
 Both employing local Tibetans with a focus on sustainability and retaining Tibetan way of life.

 High mountain, low sun